dragonblocks/dragonblocks_alpha/README.md

 | F11 | Toggle fullscreen |
 | ESC | Pause / unpause game |

-Use W, A, S and D to move forward / left / backward / right and Space to jump.

 ## Dependencies

 The client depends on GLFW3, OpenGL, GLEW and Freetype.